Connect with us

 Polk recruited Dellucci first and recruited him hard.
 Dellucci even went to Polk’s summer baseball camp.
 “Coach Polk offered me a scholarship, a really good one,” Dellucci says.

 Kessinger joined the chase and offered a scholarship equal to the one Polk had offered.
-Dellucci visited Oxford the of an LSU series and loved the place.
+Dellucci visited Oxford the weekend of an LSU series and loved the place.
 “People in Oxford treated me like a long lost cousin, Southern hospitality at its best,” Dellucci says.

 LSU?

-“I didn't hear from LSU, my hometown school, until really late in the game,” Dellucci says.
-“And when I did all I got was a xeroxed form letter that offered me the to walk on and possibly earn money for textbooks.”
+“I didn’t hear from LSU, my hometown school, until really late in the game,” Dellucci says.
+“And when I did all I got was a xeroxed form letter that offered me the opportunity to walk on and possibly earn money for textbooks.”

 Dellucci, after much angst, chose Ole Miss, where he became one of the greatest players in Rebels baseball history.
 Saturday night, Dellucci will become one of eight new members of the Mississippi Sports Hall of Fame.

 “I am honored beyond belief,” Dellucci said Monday morning.
 “This was not something expected.
-I've been to the hall of fame's in and seen all the names and exhibits of all the tremendous athletes honored there.
+I’ve been to the hall of fame’s museum in Jackson and seen all the names and exhibits of all the tremendous athletes honored there.
 I was flabbergasted when I got the news, and I am honored to be a part of it.”

 Thirty-one years after he chose Ole Miss and Kessinger over State and Polk, he joins both those coaches in the MSHOF.
 “And I still hear from Coach Polk all the time,” Dellucci said.
 “I got letters from him when I was in college, through all my years in the Major Leagues, and I still do.
 I still have a soft spot in my heart for Mississippi State.”